Home / Blog / Hermes Agent vs OpenClaw: an honest comparison

 Hermes Agent vs OpenClaw: an honest comparison

 Hermes Agent and OpenClaw both let you run an autonomous AI agent on your own server.
 Both appeared in 2025-2026 and grew fast.
-They are also built on different architectural bets — and which one makes sense for you depends on what you actually care about.
+They are also built on different architectural bets — and which one makes sense for you depends heavily on what you actually want the agent to do.

 Hermes OS team3 April 202613 min read